neringabickmore/art-i-al/README.md

 ### Project Goals ###

 This project is my final project for the Code Institute's Full stack development programme.
 The main goal of this project is to create an e-commerce site using Django framework, which is hosted with AWS as well as implementing a fully functional payment system with Stripe.

-At the beginning of 2020, my sister started experimenting with paint on canvases that has now gained popularity amongst family, friends, colleagues as well as enquiries from her followers on Instagram.
-I have therefore decided to commit in creating a website for my sister as a professional platform to sell her artwork.
-After my graduation, this site will be used as fully functional e-commerce platform.

 ### Site Owner Goals ###